jphapppy/BSE_Template_Portfolio/index.md

 # Modification 1

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x4km8omDQBc?si=jzDNtt75-EbsKW5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-For my modifications, I added voice recognition, gemini, and text to speech saying gemini's response.
+For my modifications, I added voice recognition, Gemini, and text to speech saying Gemini's response.
 The biggest challenge happened when the TTS was not working.
 It turns out it was trying to use a voice that wasn't supported but I installed espeak-ng and finally got the TTS to work.
 Another problem I faced happened when the TTS was not coming out the headphone jack even though I had it plugged in.
 This was a simple fix in the Pi settings.

 # Code
 ```c++